Schibsted-Tech-Polska/stp.rtm/README.md

 Below you can find a template and two examples of configuration files.
 The configuration file should contain a list of all widgets that you want to display on your dashboard.
 For each widget you have to specify its unique id, type and all of required parameters.
+If you want to use NewRelic's API you have to provide additional information like x-api-key and accountId.

 <strong>The template of a configuration file</strong>
     return array(
+        'theme' = '%YOUR_THEME_NAME%', // (optional) default 'dark'
         'newRelic' => array(
             'headers' => array(
                 'x-api-key' => '%API_KEY%',